 Most coaching innovators specialized on one side of the ball.
 Don Coryell and Bill Walsh were offensive masterminds.
 Buddy Ryan and Tony Dungy influenced defense with their 4-6 and Tampa 2 respectively.
 Tom Landry, however, crafted major contributions offensively and defensively in wide use several decades later.
 Landry’s system and style undoubtedly helped shape the modern game of football.

 Coach Landry’s innovations resulted in tremendous success for the Dallas Cowboys organization.
-He recorded 20 consecutive winning seasons, and made the playoffs 17 out of 18 years.
-The Cowboys won Super Bowls 6 and 12 under Landry, and also played in Super Bowls 5, 10, and 13.
+He recorded 20 consecutive winning seasons and made the playoffs 17 out of 18 years.
+The Cowboys won Super Bowls 6 and 12 under Landry.
+The team also earned spots in Super Bowls 5, 10, and 13.
 Dallas also reached the NFL Championship Game in 1966 and 1967.
-The 2-5 record doesn’t reflect the Cowboys competitiveness, as they lost each of the Super Bowls and Championship Games by a touchdown or less, and a combined total of 22 points.
+The 2-5 championship game record doesn’t properly reflect the Cowboys competitiveness, as they lost each of the Super Bowls and Championship Games by a touchdown or less, and a combined total of 22 points.

 NOTE: All above quotes are from The Game before the Money: Voices of the Men Who Built the NFL, published by the University of Nebraska Press, and available for purchase here.

 Here’s what critics are saying about The Game before the Money: